 You can’t hold an Infinity Stone for very long without dying.
-That’s why the Time Stone is in a necklace, the Mind Stone in a scepter, the Space Stone in the Tesseract, etc. Thanos would need to wear a special golden glove to hold all the stones.
+Just look at what happened to Red Skull.
+That’s why the Time Stone is in a necklace, the Mind Stone in a scepter, the Space Stone in the Tesseract, etc. Thanos needs to wear a special golden glove to hold all the stones.

 The Infinity Gauntlet.
 Basically, it’s a fancy golden glove that can hold all the Infinity Stones.
 When all the stones are united in the Gauntlet, the wearer wields unlimited power.

 We first see the Infinity Gauntlet in the treasure room of Asgard in the first Thor.
 But then we see the glove again in a post-credits scene from Avengers: Age of Ultron.
 After Ultron fails to destroy the Avengers (and humanity), Thanos enters a place that is decidedly not the Asgardian treasure room, puts on the Infinity Gauntlet and says, “Fine, I’ll do it myself.”